makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 functions and standard library modules, which often speak these protocols.

-Creating objects that conform to these protocols is at the heart of writing idiomatic Python and the iteration protocols are among the most important.
+Creating objects that conform to these protocols is at the heart of writing idiomatic Python and the iteration protocols are among the most important ones.

 Iterable
 ========

 In a project I work on, we have web services that take URL parameters with multiple values.
-To save a bit of URL space, instead of using the more common ``name=value1&name=value2&name=value3`` query string convention, we represent these parameters as comma-separated strings such as ``value1,value2,value3``.
+To save a bit of URL space, instead of using the usual convention ``name=value1&name=value2&name=value3``, we represent these parameters as comma-separated strings such as ``value1,value2,value3``.
 Sometimes I need to use those parameters as strings, for instance to construct URLs, and sometimes I need to treat them as collections of values, for